The Principles of Diffusion Models: Denoising Score Matching Denoising Score Matching

 We formalize this discussion on the gradient equivalence between $\mathcal{L}_{\text{SM}}$ and $\mathcal{L}_{\text{DSM}}$ in the following theorem: \thmp{Equivalence of $\mathcal{L}_{\text{SM}}$ and $\mathcal{L}_{\text{DSM}}$}{sm-dsm}{ For any fixed noise scale $\sigma > 0$, the following holds:

 where $C$ is a constant independent of the parameter $\bm{\phi}$.
 Furthermore, the minimizer $\rvs^*(\cdot; \sigma)$ of both losses satisfies

-}{The equivalence follows from a direct computation: by expanding the MSE in $\mathcal{L}_{\text{SM}}$ and $\mathcal{L}_{\text{DSM}}$, all $\bm{\phi}$-dependent terms cancel, leaving only a constant difference independent of $\bm{\phi}$.\\ The derivation of the minimizer follows the same argument as in Proposition~\ref{dsm-minimizer}. }
+}{The equivalence follows from a direct computation: by expanding the MSE in $\mathcal{L}_{\text{SM}}$ and $\mathcal{L}_{\text{DSM}}$, all $\bm{\phi}$-dependent terms cancel, leaving only a constant difference independent of $\bm{\phi}$.\\ The derivation of the minimizer follows the same argument as in Proposition~\ref{dsm-minimizer}.
+We defer the detailed derivation to \Cref{app-sec:sm-dsm}. }

 This theorem, like Theorem~\ref{thm:equiv-marginal-kl} in DDPM, illustrates a key shared principle: \msg{Insight}{Conditioning Technique}{The conditioning technique also appears in the variational view of diffusion models in DDPM (see Theorem~\ref{thm:equiv-marginal-kl}), where conditioning on a data point $\rvx$ turns an intractable loss into a tractable one for Monte Carlo estimation.
 A similar idea arises in the flow-based perspective (e.g., Flow Matching~\citep{lipman2022flow}), as we will see in \Cref{sec:flow-matching-framework}.}